Smartphone owners around the world are being held hostage by an elusive band of smiling cartoon cats.

 Many a Neko Atsume player has been touched to find that Peaches, Pumpkin or Pickles have left behind silver and gold sardines, along with other mementos like acorns and feathers.
 Many cat owners have had the same experience—though it’s a lot less cute when a dead squirrel shows up on your pillow.

-“Because cats see their guardians as important resources for their survival, they will often bring a mouse to them as a sign of trust.”
 “Because cats see their guardians as important resources for their survival, they will often bring a mouse, memento or found object to them as a sign of trust,” Quagliozzi says.
 Other animal behavior experts have offered alternative explanations.
 Some, including veterinarian Stephanie Liff, have suggested that cats may be trying to provide for their “pack” (that means you, human) or even teach you how to hunt, much as mother cats show kittens how it’s done.
 Biologist John Bradshaw, on the other hand, has argued that cats are less interested in sharing the bounty than in bringing their meal to a safe place where other felines won’t encroach.

 Of course, whether or not cat owners wish to receive these “gifts” is another matter.
 But at least the cats’ hearts are (possibly) in the right place.